 - 15.8.1.
 No party may be required to discuss any grievance if his/her representative is not present. - 15.8.2.
 Unless otherwise provided, the time allowance set forth in this grievance procedure may be extended by mutual written agreement of the unit member or the association representative and the appropriate representative of the District. - 15.8.3.
 Any grievance not appealed to the next step of the procedure within the prescribed time limits shall be considered settled on the basis of the answer given in the preceding step. - 15.8.4.
 If the District does not render a written response within the limits set forth at any step of the proceedings, the grievant may advance to the next step by filing the grievance form(s) within the limits specified at each step of the Grievance Procedure. - 15.8.5.
-By mutual agreement of the Association and the Human Resource Services Division, or designee grievances involving an action by an administrator above the level of principal or supervisor may be filed at Step Three. - 15.8.6.
+By mutual agreement of the Association and the Labor Relations Division, or designee grievances involving an action by an administrator above the level of principal or supervisor may be filed at Step Three. - 15.8.6.
 No reprisal of any kind will be taken by or against any participant in the grievance procedure by reason of such participation. - 15.8.7.
-Wherever under this grievance procedure documents are required to be served or filed on one party by another, they shall be accompanied by a "Proof of Service" which shall include a statement by the party or the party's agent that the document was personally delivered, was deposited in the United States mail with first class postage properly affixed, or was deposited in school mail and the date on which said action was taken.
+Wherever under this grievance procedure documents are required to be served or filed on one party by another and are personally delivered they shall be accompanied by a "Proof of Service" which shall include a statement by the party or the party's agent that the document was personally delivered.
+Grievance documents required to be served or filed on one party by another do not require a "Proof of Service" if sent by United States mail with first class postage properly affixed, transmitted electronically or by e-mail or facsimile.
+The date of United States postage stamp or date and time stamp of electronic transmission shall serve as proof of document submission.

 The Proof of Service shall either be in the form of an affidavit or a declaration made under penalty of perjury.
-Forms for Proof of Service shall be provided by the District and made available by the Association or the Human Resource Services Division.
+Forms for Proof of Service shall be provided by the District and made available by the Association or the Labor Relations Division.

 - 15.8.8.
 If the representative of the grievant is a unit member, the District shall permit a reasonable amount of released time for the representative for the purpose of processing the grievance. - 15.8.9.
-Released Time Provisions: - 15.8.9.1 During any arbitration hearing conducted under this Agreement, the District agrees to release without loss in compensation up to a single grievant and up to two (2) witnesses. - 15.8.9.2.
-Unless mutually agreed otherwise, the Association will reimburse the District for the cost of visiting teachers for any additional grievants or witnesses. - 15.8.10.
-All documents generated under this procedure will be kept separately from the unit member's personnel file and in the Human Resource Services Division offices. - 15.8.11.
+Released Time Provisions: - 15.8.9.1.
+During any arbitration hearing conducted under this Agreement, the District agrees to release without loss in compensation up to a single grievant and up to two (2) witnesses. - 15.8.9.2.
+Unless mutually agreed otherwise, the Association will reimburse the District for the cost of visiting teachers for any additional grievant or witnesses. - 15.8.10.
+All documents generated under this procedure will be kept separately from the unit member's personnel file and in the Labor Relations Division offices. - 15.8.11.
 In any cases in which the Association did not have a representative present at Step Three of the grievance procedure, the District shall not implement a proposed resolution of a grievance until the Association has been sent a copy of the grievance and has been given five (5) workdays within which to file a response. - 15.8.12.
 The provisions of this Article shall not apply to the provisions of a contract or plan document relating to the health and welfare benefits plans provided under Article 9.
 Such issues shall be resolved through the complaint resolution procedure which is a part of each plan.